cmdoret/master_archive/README.md

 * `stacks_pipeline`: This folder contains scripts required to run the different components of the STACKS suite
-  + `multi_pstacks.sh`: Generates one temporary script per sample, running each of these in parallel.
-Each script produces 'stacks' from processed reads, using the Pstacks module.
+  + `pstacks_script.sh`: Produces 'stacks' from processed reads, using the Pstacks module.
-  + `sub_cstacks.sh`: Constructs a catalogue of loci from `multi_pstacks.sh` output files.
+  + `cstacks_script.sh`: Constructs a catalogue of loci from the output of `pstacks_script.sh`.
 Only files containing at least 10% of the mean number of RAD-tags (computed over all files) are included in the catalogue to remove poor quality samples.
   + `group_sstacks.sh`: Copy pstacks and cstacks output files to the sample folder to provide a working directory for `multi_sstacks.sh`.
-  + `multi_sstacks.sh`: Generates one temporary script per sample, running each of these in parallel.
-Each script produces a 'match' file from pstacks and cstacks output files (stacks and catalogue, respectively).
+  + `sstacks_script.sh`: Produces 'match' files from pstacks and cstacks output files (stacks and catalogue, respectively).
   + `populations.sh`: Uses the populations module to compute populations statistics and generate different outputs from sstacks output files.

 * `ploidy`: This folder contains scripts required to classify males as diploid or haploid based on the genomic data.
   + `haplo_males.py`: Uses a threshold to infer the ploidy of males.
   + `comp_thresh.R`: Plots the ploidy inferred by different threshold, using tables produces by `haplo_males.py`.
-Allows to visually selevt the most realistic threshold formula.
+Allows to visually selevt the most realistic threshold.
   + `prop_offspring.R`: Produces pie charts showing proportion of haploid males, diploid males and daughters for each family.

 * `assoc_mapping`: This folder contains scripts used to locate candidate CSD region(s).
-  + `genome_Fst.R`: Computes Male-Female Fst at each locus and plots it.
-Does not take relative positions of SNPs into account, this is just an exploratory analysis.
   + `assoc_map.R`: Performs the actual association mapping, incorporating linkage map information.
 (WIP)
-  + `vcf2ped.sh`: transforms vcf files into ped files, compatible with GenABEL for association mapping.
-  + `CSD_scan.R`: Genome scan to find region of both high homozygosity in males and high heterozygosity in females.
   + `chrom_types.R`: Modeling recombination rates along chromosomes to locate centromeres and refine the list CSD hits using this information.
-  + `group_mothers.R`: Group mothers by clustering them according to diploid males production to infer the number of heterozygous CSD loci.
   + `blast_loci.sh`: Quickly blast candidate genomic regions.
   + `process_genomic.py`: Process genomic output from STACKS' populations module by transforming numeric encoding of genotypes into homozygous/heterozygous/missing, removing loci that are either homozygous or missing in mothers from their families and computing proportion of homozygous individuals per sex/family at each site.